bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/checkout-sdk.md

 4. Run `npm install` in your terminal to update your store to reflect the change.
 5. Enable the gateway in your control panel.

-6. Confirm your store is using Optimized One-Page Checkout and this payment gateway will appear in every checkout.
+The payment gateway will appear in every checkout.

 ## Support and customization
 - Enterprise clients can reach out to their account manager to review services and resources available.